U.S. Stocks Waver to Start the Week

 By Avantika Chilkoti, Alexander Osipovich and Chong Koh Ping

-U.S. stocks swung between small gains and losses Monday as investors weighed the benefits of reopening the economy against concerns that such steps could lead to fresh waves of coronavirus infections and renewed lockdowns.
+U.S. stocks were little changed Monday as investors weighed the benefits of reopening the economy against concerns that such steps could lead to fresh waves of coronavirus infections and renewed lockdowns.

 States including California, New York and Ohio have moved to restart commerce in recent days, with encouragement from the White House, as have some European and Asian countries.
 The reopenings are being watched closely by investors, with worries that they could spark new flare-ups and ultimately offer limited economic benefits.